jpibarra1130/jpibarra1130.github.com/_posts/2014-01-05-Privacy-Policy-And-Terms-of-Service-Source.md

 title: "Privacy Policy and Terms of Service Source"
 ---

-I did not realize that creating your website wherein you intend to get contributions for people could be a little difficult.
-I was about to release it when I realized I don\'t even have a Terms of Service, and Privacy Policy.
+I did not realize that creating your website wherein you intend to get contributions from people could be a little complicated.
+I was about to release it when I realized I don\'t even have a Terms of Service, nor a Privacy Policy.

 Where do you get those anyway?
 Is it something you make up?
 Do I need to hire a lawyer (omg) for this?